Click to grab your free copy of our Garden Tools Cheat Sheet!

 54. Mammoth Gold Pumpkin

-The Mammoth Gold Pumpkin or Cucurbita pepo in Latin, is a molted, pink and golden-orange pumpkin that is popular due of its size and appearance.
+The Mammoth Gold Pumpkin, or Cucurbita pepo in Latin, is a molted, pink, golden-orange pumpkin popular due to its size and appearance.
 It seems to shimmer when placed directly under sunlight.
-The pumpkin has a round size and is perfect for decorations as well as cooking.
-A fully grown fruit weighs north of 40 pounds, sometimes reaching 100 pounds, hence the name ‘Mammoth’.

 Click here to buy them on Amazon.